-This interactive presentation contains the latest gas (and a little oil) production data, from all 9,750 horizontal wells in Pennsylvania that started producing from 2010 onward, through July.
+These interactive presentations contain the latest gas (and a little oil) production data, from all 10,248 horizontal wells in Pennsylvania that started producing from 2010 onward, through July.

-Early next week we will have a post on the Haynesville, followed by one on all covered states in the US next week.
+Next week we will have a post on the US and one on North Dakota, which will release August production data in the coming days.